DON’T MISS

 As of 2023, there were 6,4 million vehicles registered in Switzerland, more than one car for every two people.
 If you have recently bought a car or have imported one from abroad, it is essential that you register it with the Swiss authorities.

 Switzerland operates a system where each holder of a driving licence has a specific number plate assigned to them or to a family, which they keep for the duration of their time driving.
-Some car dealerships offer to register the car for you.
-Do contact your car dealer for more information.
+Some car dealerships offer to register the car for you, but if you're going it alone, here's how to register a vehicle in Switzerland.

 Vehicle registration for a Swiss car